Las Casas Institute

 Blackfriars Hall St Giles, Oxford, United Kingdom

 The Institute, in collaboration with Georgetown University, is holding a series of talks on 'Christian Shakespeare: Question Mark' as part of The Future of the Humanities Project and The Humanities Initiative.
-The first talk of the series: Prof Michael Scott, Christian Shakespeare: Question Mark - an introduction to a series of talks Rev Dr...
+The second talk of the series: Dr Beatrice Groves, Trinity College, Shakespeare and the Psalms Prof Michael Collins, Georgetown, Shakespeare and the Parables...

 Recurring